ihaveamac/mashers-gl-updater/README.md

 The "site" part is meant to download and cache the latest version and boot1.3dsx from https://github.com/mashers/3ds_hb_menu.
 This is done because ctrulib can't seem to download from HTTPS sites (if there is a way, tell me and I'll forward it).

+This is mostly a stopgap until an updater is built into the launcher, though this is also included with the launcher when normally downloaded from GBAtemp.
+Some of this was quickly put together and not made to be easily changed for use in the future (it's not that hard though).

 ## How to use
 Place "mglupdate" in the /3ds folder, or anywhere you like.